gwu-montreal/know-your-rights/copy-src/en/01-text.md

 ### Bill 176

-New additions to Québec's labour code regarding harassment.
+New additions to Québec's labour code regarding harassment, in 2019.

 “[Employers] must...adopt and make available to their employees a psychological harassment prevention and complaint processing policy that includes, in